MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/leaderboards-and-stats-2017/player-stats-updating.md

 ---
 title: Updating Stats 2017
 author: KevinAsgari
-description: Learn how to update Xbox Live player stats by using Stats 2017. ms.assetid: 019723e9-4c36-4059-9377-4a191c8b8775 ms.author: kevinasg ms.date: 08/24/2018
+description: Updating player stats when using Stats 2017, by sending the latest value to the Xbox Live Service using the StatsManager APIs. ms.assetid: 019723e9-4c36-4059-9377-4a191c8b8775 ms.author: kevinasg ms.date: 08/24/2018